Did you suddenly find yourself thinking about your goals for 2023?

 (gradually increase the duration every week)

-Voila – you’re already way ahead of 80% of people who have not taken any tangible action towards their goals!
+Finally, try taking small but realistic steps towards your goals.
 You will also find that your life is more organised and decluttered, so you have a clear head and can focus on taking your goals a step further.